Jana-Marie/Dell-Precision-SSF-HDD-Carrier/README.md

 # Dell-Precision-SSF-HDD-Carrier

-I need to replace the SSD holder of my Dell Precision to fit two 2.5" HDDs
+I need to replace the SSD holder of my Dell Precision to fit two 2.5" HDDs.
+Written in OpenSCAD

 ![](1.png)
 ![](2.png)